module Slap_D:sig..end

 ?iwork:('liwork, Slap_misc.cnt) Slap_common.int32_vec ->

-gecon ?norm ?anorm ?work ?iwork a estimates the reciprocal of the condition number of general matrix a.
+('n, 'n, 'cd) mat -> floatgecon ?norm ?anorm ?work ?iwork a estimates the reciprocal of the

-val sycon_min_lwork : 'n Slap_size.t -> 'n sycon_min_lwork Slap_size.t
+val sycon_min_lwork : 'n Slap_size.t -> 'n sycon_min_lwork Slap_size.tsycon_min_lwork n computes the minimum length of workspace work for

-sycon_min_lwork n computes the minimum length of workspace work for sycon routine. n is the number of rows or columns in a matrix.
+sycon routine. n is the number of rows or columns in a matrix.type 'n sycon_min_liwork

-val sycon_min_liwork : 'n Slap_size.t -> 'n sycon_min_liwork Slap_size.t
+val sycon_min_liwork : 'n Slap_size.t -> 'n sycon_min_liwork Slap_size.tsycon_min_liwork n computes the minimum length of workspace iwork for

-val sycon : ?up:[< `L | `U ] Slap_common.uplo ->
+sycon routine. n is the number of rows or columns in a matrix.val sycon : ?up:[< `L | `U ] Slap_common.uplo ->

 ?ipiv:('n, Slap_misc.cnt) Slap_common.int32_vec ->